Emmotes/ic_spoilers/docs/kitiara.md

     "id": 2916,
     "flavour_text": "",
     "description": {
+        "conditions": [
+            {
+                "condition": "feat_assigned 2796",
                 "desc": "Champions affected by Merciless Resolve deal additional damage to enemies with segmented health.
+When they successfully break at least one segment, they break additional segments equal to $max_stacks minus the number of Champions affected by Merciless Resolve, to a minimum of $min_stacks extra segments."
+            },
+            {
+                "desc": "Champions affected by Merciless Resolve deal additional damage to enemies with segmented health.
 When they successfully break at least one segment, they break additional segments equal to $max_stacks minus the number of Champions affected by Merciless Resolve, to a minimum of $min_stacks extra segment."
+            }
+        ]
     },
     "effect_keys": [
         {
             "effect_string": "increase_damage_against_monster_armor_and_hits,1",
+            "off_when_benched": true,
             "max_stacks": 4,
             "min_stacks": 1,
             "show_stacks": true,